 After surgery and hospitalization, you need to monitor your dog and keep their activity level very low.
 For at least a week, only bring them for short walks in order to prevent their sutures from tearing.
 Your pup will also have to wear a cone to keep them from licking or chewing the incision as it heals.

 It’s imperative that you only feed your dog small amounts of bland food, before gradually transitioning them back to their usual diet.
-You also need to ensure that they are getting enough fluids to stay dehydrated.
+You also need to ensure that they are getting enough fluids to stay hydrated.

 Major surgery is painful.
 Your dog won’t experience any pain during the surgery, but will most likely feel some pain afterward.
 Your vet will prescribe post-surgery pain medication for your dog.
 It's important to carefully follow your vet's prescription instructions to manage your dog’s pain at home and prevent infections.